synbionet/fair-exchange/README.md

 ## Sufficiently Decentralized

 In a perfect world, an entire application could be built on Web3.
 But we're not there *yet*.
 A Web3 application needs a UI, and often additional data to populate the UI for the best user-experience.
-Most blockchains are not designed for this kind use.
+Most blockchains are not designed for this kind of use.
 The most practical way to do that today is to host those components on a traditional Web2 stack.
 True decentralization is hard.
 But our goal should be to find the best balance possible, so we don't end up with a highly centralized application that just flies a Web3 flag.

 Inspired by [this article](https://www.varunsrinivasan.com/2022/01/11/sufficient-decentralization-for-social-networks), **can we find a balance where two users can engage in a SynBio exchange even if the rest of the network wants to prevent it**?